ibm-cloud-docs/monitoring/api/mon-curl.md

 ### Headers for IAM Tokens
 {: #mon-curl-headers-iam}

-Use IAM tokens to authenticate with the {{site.data.keyword.mon_full_notm}} service when you use the Sysdig REST API to automate routine tasks and monitor notifications.
+Use IAM tokens to authenticate with the {{site.data.keyword.mon_full_notm}} service when you use the {{site.data.keyword.mon_short}} REST API to automate routine tasks and monitor notifications.
 {: important}

 In a cURL command, add the following options to authenticate with the {{site.data.keyword.mon_full_notm}} service by using an IAM token: